paulhibbitts/otessa-2024/README.md

 ![Open laptop with coffee mug and notebook close by](https://otessa.org/2024/files/2023/10/nick-morrison-FHnnjk1Yj7Y-unsplash-scaled.jpg ':class=banner-tall-image')

-_Markdown export from Google Docs courtesy of the *[Docs to Markdown](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607)* Google Drive extension._
+_Markdown export from Google Docs courtesy of the *[Docs to Markdown](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607)* Google Drive extension.
+These materials are also available on [Codeberg.org](https://codeberg.org/paulhibbitts/otessa-2024)_